 “Could you eradicate COVID without vaccinating children?
 I think it would be really hard until we vaccinate kids,” says Dr. Kawsar Talaat, an assistant professor in the department of international health at Johns Hopkins Bloomberg School of Public Health, whose research focuses on early-stage vaccine trials.

-While researchers are closely watching the behavior of new COVID-19 variants in children, so far the coronavirus has posed the greatest threat to adults.
 Until recently, the drug makers’ main focus has been developing COVID-19 vaccines for adults, but that’s changing as several COVID-19 vaccine trials for children are underway.

 “So the issue becomes, do we want even more safety data for COVID vaccines in children than we need in adults and is there the same level of emergency?” says Dr. H. Cody Meissner, chief of the division of pediatric infectious disease at Tufts Children’s Hospital and a professor of pediatrics at Tufts University School of Medicine, who’s a member of the Advisory Committee on Immunization Practices and a previous chair of the National Vaccine Injury Compensation Program.
 “And I think different people will answer that in different ways.”